hyphacoop/two.compost.digital/static/markdown/a-confluence-of-waters.md

 When I asked the kids why they liked playing the game, I learned that they knew that if they kept playing the game, they would improve.
 And one boy told me that he liked this game because he knew he could never die in it.

-It was then that I decided what I would do that fall with my class.
+It was then that I decided what I would do with my class.
 We would play Marble Blast, away from the keyboard, in real-life.

 When very young children draw their blue marbles close to their eyes while looking into the light, they will tell you that they see a whole menagerie of creatures, both real and imaginary — dolphins and whales, sea turtles and fish, merpeople and pirate ships.
 The children are eager to share what they see, and their eyes shine bright with wonder.